Lumi-supercomputer/LUMI-training-materials/docs/2day-next/E104-Modules.md

         available on the system.
 With `module keyword htop` we'll find out immediately that it is in the `systools` modules and some of those seem to be numbered after editions of the LUMI stack suggesting that they may be linked to a stack, with `module spider` you'll first see that it is an extension of a module and see the versions.
-You may again see some versions installed with Spack.
+In rare cases, you may again see some versions installed with Spack.

-        Let's check further for `htop/3.3.0` that should exist according to `module spider htop`:
+        Let's check further for `htop/3.4.1` that should exist according to `module spider htop`:

         ```
-        module spider htop/3.3.0
+        module spider htop/3.4.1
         ```

-        tells us that this version of `htop` is available in all partitions of `LUMI/24.03` and in `CrayEnv`.
+        tells us that this version of `htop` is available in all partitions of `LUMI/25.03`, `LUMI/25.09` and in `CrayEnv`.
 Let us just run it in the `CrayEnv` environment:

         ```
         module load CrayEnv
-        module load systools/24.03
+        module load systools/25.03
         htop
         ```